curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 I came to the bank at night.
 A cool wet night, clouds clear after raining.
 The granite temple.
 It made no attempt to feel human or welcoming.
 It didn't need deceptive faux-comfort - it was optimized for its purpose.
 It was the right place to be.

 I walked up to the entrance.
 As I came closer, I could hear a sound growing stronger.
 The low blare of a foghorn.
-It felt ominous, the inevitable.
-Like, "you've put this off for a long while and it's now time to understand.
+It felt ominous, threatening not my life but my comfortable naivety.
+The inevitable.
+Like, "you've put this off for a long while and it's now time.
 Come or go - this place isn't going anywhere.
-You, however, at some point you will know the truth of things.
+You, however, at some point you will experience this.
 This is inevitable."
 The sound grew louder, shaking the air around me, until at the entrance it was a piercing pain.
 I covered my ears but it did not help.
 If I screamed, no one would hear me.
 Am I dying?
-As soon as I walked through the entrance, a "pop" - immediate silence.
-Was it the lack of foghorn or was it really silent?
+As soon as I walked through the entrance, I felt a "pop".
+Something like silence, something like relief.
+But not quite - the sound was still there, but I had tuned it out.
+Like it was no longer as important anymore and I could place my focus elsewhere.
+Like I had transcended it.
+Was the sound really so loud before or had my ears deceived me?
 It didn't matter - the effect was the same.
-I had made my first enlightened step into the dark.
+I made my first enlightened step into the dark.

-Darkness with dim lighting to indicate where to be.
+Darkness with ~dim lighting~ to indicate where to be.
 A blacklist to fill in the gaps.
 The surfaces, walls, and countertops were spotless.
-The blacklight highlighted unseen flaws of the distant few people inside.
-A different perspective that set me a little off-balance.
+The blacklight highlighted unseen flaws of the few people inside. [elaborate on specifics] A different perspective that set me a little off-balance.
 I wasn't used to seeing these flaws.
 I didn't know how I was supposed to react to seeing these new flaws in other people.
+Were these people genuinely ugly from this new perspective, or have I just not learned what beauty looks like in blacklight?
+Will anything ever be beautiful again?

 I could see vague human figures in the darkness, but no one obvious to talk to.
 A strip of lights indicated where to go.
 A queue.
 I walked past a screen that read, "Dan, please wait in line.
 Elidad will see you in a few minutes."

 There was one person at the till, speaking in hushed tones to the clerk opposite him.
 The clerk was dressed in a suit - the religious garb of this priest.
 I could see it in their body language.
 Confession.
 Transactional confession.
 "Forgive me Investor, for I have spent."
 Funds naked, exposed to both sets of eyes, inspecting the soul of a Capitalist.
 In exchange for relieving me of the burden of these memories of suboptimal past events, I will make more optimal decisions in the future.
 More money in my future means more money in yours.